nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/git-troubleshooting.md

 error message* | possible reason | possible solution
 --- | --- | ---
-`remote: HTTP Basic: Access denied` <br><br> `fatal: Authentication failed for 'https://git.nfdi4plants.org/.../...'` | Your computer is not "linked" to your DataHUB account | [Access Denied](#access-denied)
+`remote: HTTP Basic: Access denied` <br><br> `fatal: Authentication failed for 'https://git.nfdi4plants.org/UserName/ARCname'` | Your computer is not "linked" to your DataHUB account | [Access Denied](#access-denied)
-`error: failed to push some refs to 'https://git.nfdi4plants.org/.../...' hint: Your push was rejected due to missing or corrupt local objects.` | You tried to upload LFS-tracked files that are not present on your computer | [Git-LFS](#git-lfs)
+`error: failed to push some refs to 'https://git.nfdi4plants.org/UserName/ARCname' hint: Your push was rejected due to missing or corrupt local objects.` | You tried to upload LFS-tracked files that are not present on your computer | [Git-LFS](#git-lfs)
-`error: failed to push some refs to 'https://git.nfdi4plants.org/.../...' hint: Updates were rejected because the remote contains work that you do not have locally.` | Your local ARC is out of sync with the remote. | [ARC not in sync with the DataHUB](#arc-not-in-sync-with-the-datahub)
+`error: failed to push some refs to 'https://git.nfdi4plants.org/UserName/ARCname' hint: Updates were rejected because the remote contains work that you do not have locally.` | Your local ARC is out of sync with the remote. | [ARC not in sync with the DataHUB](#arc-not-in-sync-with-the-datahub)
+`ERROR: Can not sync with remote as no remote repository address was specified.` | There is no URL specified for your ARC's remote | [Git remote](#git-remote)
+`ERROR: GIT: fatal: repository 'https://git.nfdi4plants.org/UserName/ARCname.git' not found` | The remote URL does not exist | [Git remote](#git-remote)
 `ERROR: GIT: fatal: detected dubious ownership` | This is an error typically seen when working on mounted network drives | [Dubious ownership](#dubious-ownership)

 :bulb: *typically displayed during synchronization via ARCitect (Versining --> push / pull) or `arc sync`.
 Even if ARCitect shows "Complete", it's sometimes worth it to scroll up and see these errors.